 This bacon jam has such a deep, smoky flavor, a nice hint of sweetness (hence the jam) that’s balanced by the acids.
 And my version gets some serious background flavor from the bourbon, Dijon mustard and Worcestershire sauce.
 Seriously delicious friends! 🙌

 - You gotta cook a lot of bacon for this recipe.
 The whole 1-pound pack.
 I used two pans to make this go faster because you only need two tablespoons of the bacon grease for the recipe, which you’ll definitely have in one of the pans by itself.

 - As always, I prefer to use thick-cut bacon but you could substitute your favorite kind.

-- You might think there’s way too much onion and shallow in this recipe, but I promise it cooks down and practically melts into the recipe by the time it’s done cooking.
+- You might think there’s way too much onion and shallot in this recipe, but I promise it cooks down and practically melts into the recipe by the time it’s done cooking.

 - I used just maple syrup cause I do like naturally sweetened best.
 You can add some brown sugar if you would like through, as it’s pretty traditional to have both in most bacon jam recipes.
-(You can either replace 1/4 of the maple syrup and add 1/4 cup brown sugar or add an additional 1/4 cup sugar to this recipe to sweeten it up more.)
+(Either replace ¼ of the maple syrup and add ¼ cup brown sugar or add an additional ¼ cup sugar to this recipe to sweeten it up more.)

 - Spoon it on top of some burgers or even grilled chicken.

 - Serve on its own with crackers or a baguette or pair with cheese — and pimiento cheese for an extra decadent, Southern twist!(Or combine both of those and serve it on top of my easy pimiento cheese crackers!)